TurboWarp/docs/docs/website/settings/infinite-clones.md

 Infinite Clones disables Scratch's 300 clone limit.

 :::caution
-This may break some projects.
+Sometimes, this may break some projects.
 :::